 RAM DIMM support has also been expanded with the 1.1 software release.
 The new version offers more flexibility between motherboard RAM and Crescendo on-board RAM configurations, and also reduces the motherboard RAM requirement to 8MB.
 This allows users to place more RAM on the Crescendo card, which provides better performance.

 The new 1.1 software update is compatible with all Crescendo/7200 G3 and G4 cards.
 The software is

-from Sonnet’s Web site, and is a free update.
+available for download from Sonnet’s Web site, and is a free update.
 The software should be included in all Crescendo/7200 cards manufactured after February 7, 2003 as well.